Exinwww/Exinwww/README.md

 ## To Be Somebody 👋

-- Aim High
+- 🔭Aim High
-- everything is easy when someone tells how.
+- 🤔Everything is Easy When Someone Tells How
+- 💬Ask Why and How
 <!--
 **Exinwww/Exinwww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.